nicbou/homeserver/README.md

 ## Setup

 1. Set the required environment variables, as described below.
-2. Run `docker-compose up --build -d` to start all the components.
+2. Run `docker compose up --build -d` to start all the components.
 3. If necessary, run `scripts/create-user.sh` to create your first admin user.

 ### Environment variables